-Roudybush Daily Maintenance Bird Pellets Mini 25 lb (11.34 kg)
+Roudybush Daily Maintenance Bird Pellets Mini 25 lb SPECIAL ORDER ONLY

 Choosing a Pellet Size: Use any pellet size your bird prefers.
 Suggestions of pellet sizes are listed below and are based on the size of your bird measured from head to toes.